 The Iris and Lilly Hipster was a pair our testers kept coming back to for daily wear.
 This product received high scores for comfort.
 The cotton is breathable, and the fabric is lightweight and soft, feeling great against the skin.
-The hipster fit offers a little more coverage than their bikini sister, and stays in place really well, offering incredible all-day comfort.
-They are available in a wide range of options, including neutrals, bolder colors, and a few patterns.
-This product is available in a three, five, or ten-pack and have a low price per pair, making them a good value, especially considering how comfortable they are.
+The hipster fit offers more coverage than its bikini sister and stays in place super well, offering incredible all-day comfort.
+They're offered in a vast array of colors and patterns, and you can snag them in a three, five, or ten-pack with a low price per pair, making them a good value, especially considering their high level of comfort.

 The cotton fabric got a bit damp while biking and running, but because it is so lightweight, it dried quicker than most of the other cotton pairs tested.
 There is a tag in the side seam, but it could easily be cut out.
 One portion came unstitched in our power stretch test, losing points for durability.
 These lightweight cotton hipsters are high in comfort, easy on the budget, and great for everyday wear and light to moderate exercise.

 The fabric of the Under Armour Pure Stretch Hipster is a dream.
 They wicked moisture particularly well, and the lightweight and breathable material was the quickest to dry.
 We appreciated the laser-cut edges that laid smoothly under leggings without leaving lines.